10 Handy Tips on How to Choose a WordPress Theme

 6. Make Sure The New Theme Is Cross-browser Compatible

-7. Compare Loading Times Of Both The Templates
+7. Compare the Loading Times Of Both The Templates

 8. Turn On Maintenance Mode During The Switch